junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 An hour passes by, then another.
 Cas stays still, just watching.
 He barely breathes, or blinks.
 Just watching the human like it's the only thing he ever wants to watch, like the world doesn't exist around him, only Dean is real and there.

 By the time the churches toll for eleven, Cas stands up quietly, hovering beside the bed for another long minute.
-He reaches out a hand, almost looking like as if he tries to fondle Dean's cheeks, but stops just an inch or two shy of touching, leaving only the shadow of his hand moving tentatively over Dean's face, then Dean's lips, then away.
+He reaches out a hand, almost looking like as if he tries to touch Dean's cheeks, but stops just an inch or two shy of reaching, leaving only the shadow of his hand moving tentatively over Dean's face, then Dean's lips, then away.

-"Thank you, for everything you did for me."
-Cas whispers quietly to the asleep human.
+"Thank you, for everything you did for me," Cas whispers quietly to the asleep human.
 "Thank you for everything.
 I..."
 He pauses there for a few seconds, as if trying to be sure if Dean's still deep asleep.
 Dean lets out a snore just then.
 "I love you, Dean.
 And good bye," Cas finishes, with a strong heave of his chest, and then letting the held breath out slowly.

 He leaves the motel quietly, bolting the door behind him.

 Cas checks the time, there're still some time to kill before midnight.
 He walks toward the center of the city on foot slowly.
-Houston is a bigger city than Lebanon, or most of the small rural towns they're used to stay.
+Houston is a much bigger city than Lebanon, or most of the small rural towns they're used to stay.
 The lights on the street actually illuminate the roads quite brightly, leaving no dark shadowy corners for monsters to sneak around.
 Cars drive by the street sparsely.
 The air is damp and warm.
 He finds himself actually enjoy the city, the Earth, the world.
 He breathes in slowly, and breathes out.

 He takes a turn at the main street, heading to the biggest fountain in the city.
 The fountain is still running, high streams of water spreading from the center in a circle like a blossoming flower.
 Warm orange light shines in the middle, making the fountain look almost like a real flower.
-Water coming down from the fountain flows down from the edge of the main base, keeping a large pool alive and fresh, waving like a small lake.
+The sprayed fountain water flows down from the edge of the main base, keeping a large pool alive and fresh, waving like a small lake.
 He can't see how deep the pool is, but the view is surprisingly soothing.

 So Cas stands by the edge of the fountain basin, watching the water splashing and flying.